Rob O’Neill: A Grateful Nation Never Forgets

-That lasts forever, says Robert O’Neill.
+That lasts forever, says Rob O’Neill.
 His kids carry the weight of this country’s service in their own way, because of their father.

-Today Robert O’Neill is fully entrenched in his new life.
+Today Rob O’Neill is fully entrenched in his new life.

 He’s happily remarried and unapologetically availing himself of the opportunities he gave so much for the rest of Americans to enjoy.
 He’s also using his experience to help other veterans find their new lives after service.

-Special Operators Transition Foundation is the non-profit he founded to assist other Special Operations Forces veterans successfully move from military to civilian life.
+Special Operators Transition Foundation is the non-profit he founded to assist other Special Operations Forces veterans in successfully moving from military to civilian life.
 It’s important to Rob that veterans understand the value they have after service and the skills they can bring from the military to civilian life.

 Rob openly talks about how he came out of service with a hefty chip on his shoulder.
 He’d been under the impression he would be welcomed into the civilian workforce with open arms, out of gratitude for that service.
 He learned the hard way that this is not the case, and his organization applies those lessons to help others avoid his mistakes.